Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ##### Define your Application Roles

 1. In the blade for your  application in Azure Portal, click **Manifest**.
 1. Edit the manifest by locating the `appRoles` setting and adding the two Application Roles.
 The role definitions are provided in the JSON code block below.
 Leave the `allowedMemberTypes` to **User** only.
 Each role definition in this manifest must have a different valid **Guid** for the "id" property.
-Note that the `"value"` property of each role is set to the exact strings **DirectoryViewers** and **UserReaders** (as these strings are used in the code in the application).
+Note that the `"value"` property of each role is set to the exact strings **PrivilegedAdmin** and **RegularUser** (as these strings are used in the code in the application).
 1. Save the manifest.

 The content of `appRoles` should be the following (the `id` should be a unique Guid)